 We also upgraded our oem house battery cables with 1-0 cables from Battle Born.
 Any cables Battle Born could not supply we built ourselves for our battery bank.

-We also purchased and installed a Victron SmartSolar Controller, 150 volts/35 amps MPPT with our new solar system.
-It is blue tooth capable and has vastly improved our solar harvest capabilities over the old PWM 30 amp controller.
+We also purchased and installed a Victron SmartSolar Controller MPPT 150/35.
+It’s a 150 volts/35 amps.
+It’s bluetooth capable and has vastly improved our solar harvest capabilities over the old PWM 30 amp controller.

 Winnebago View Exterior Storage